pago/reactive/docs/index.md

 open an [report the issue](https://github.com/pago/reactive/issues) on GitHub.
 That will help us to make the library better and to reach production quality.

-You can also take a look at the [./api/reactive.md](API Documentation) to learn more about the API offered by `@pago/reactive`.
+You can also take a look at the [API Documentation](./api/reactive.md) to learn more about the API offered by `@pago/reactive`.